 Belgium Cyprus Denmark Hungary Ireland Luxembourg The application of the participation exemption regime does not require obtaining a ruling, although in principle this would be possible.
 Although there is no general advance tax ruling system, the tax authorities may issue binding advance clearance at the taxpayer's request.
 Binding advance tax rulings are available and are either issued by the tax authority or by the Danish National Tax Board, depending on the character, importance and implications, etc. of the matter.
-Binding advance tax rulings may be requested by taxpayers and foreign entities in relation to any type of tax, provided the ruling relates to the tax consequences of a future contract, transaction, a specific type of contract or contract package, or a so-called ongoing continuous transaction, and a detailed description is provided.
-The relevant ministry must issue a ruling within 60 days.
-The fee for the ruling is 1% of the transaction value or minimum HUF 1 million, and is capped at HUF 10 million, and is capped at HUF 10 million if the ruling is issued for a contract type or contract package type).
-The ruling issued is effective for an unlimited period of time, until the legislation or the content of the transaction changes.
-For a 50% decreased procedural fee, it is possible to extend the scope of already existing binding rulings, if proven necessary due to future legislative of factual changes.
+Binding advance tax rulings may be requested in relation to any type of tax in relation to a future transaction which is described in detail.
+The relevant ministry must issue a ruling within 60 days (or, in case an accelerated procedure is requested, within 30 days).
+The fee for the ruling is 1% of the transaction value, with a minimum of HUF 1 million and a cap of generally HUF 8 million.
+In case of an accelerated procedure, the fee is double.
+The ruling is effective until the legislation or the transaction changes.
+As an exception, the CIT related conclusions of the ruling may be effective irrespective of tax law changes for three years upon request if certain conditions are met.
+The fee for such ruling is three times the general fee capped at HUF 15 million.
 APAs are available to set transfer prices with the tax authorities.
 The application of the holding company regime does not require an advance ruling.
 However, if there is doubt as to the application of the regime, for example, whether the group can be regarded as a trading group for the purpose of a capital gains tax relief, the opinion of the Revenue Commissioners may be sought.
 This opinion is not binding and ultimately the status of the company will be decided by the individual Inspector of Taxes responsible for that company.
 However, where full facts are disclosed to the Revenue Commissioners it would be unlikely that the individual Inspector would come to a different view.
 The application of the participation exemption regime does not require obtaining advance clearance from the Luxembourg tax authorities.
 However, such authorities are in general willing to grant advance clearance concerning the application of the participation exemption (e.g. the comparable tax test and other interpretations of the law) and other tax matters that may be relevant for a holding company (e.g. financing).
+In respect of debt-funded intragroup finance activities, certain conditions must be met in order to obtain advance clearance.

-3. Withholding taxes payable by the holding company
+Withholding taxes payable by the holding company 3.